infobloxopen/terraform-provider-bloxone/docs/data-sources/ipam_address_blocks.md

 - `inheritance_parent` (String) The resource identifier.
 - `inheritance_sources` (Attributes) (see [below for nested schema](#nestedatt--results--inheritance_sources))
 - `name` (String) The name of the address block.
 May contain 1 to 256 characters.
 Can include UTF-8.
-- `next_available_id` (String) The resource identifier for the address block where the next available address block should be generated
+- `next_available_id` (String) The resource identifier for the address block where the next available address block should be generated.
 - `tags` (Map of String) The tags for the address block in JSON format.

 Read-Only: